This article was last updated on January 16

 The Texas Workforce Commission (TWC) manages the states’ unemployment compensation program.
 All the new federally funded enhanced unemployment programs are now in place and eligible claimants can apply for them online via the TWC website.
 Due to the surge in claims from the Coronavirus induced recession the TWC is experiencing an exceptionally high volume of customers and so has limited access in certain cases.
-Please be patient if you cannot file a claim – further details and contact numbers below.

 Lost Wages Assistance (LWA) Program

 TWC has completed paying the $300 under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.
 Eligible Texas claimants receive a $300 LWA payment at the same time as their unemployment benefits payment.
 All 6 weeks (or $1800) have been paid and only retroactive payments are being processed.

 LWA benefits were funded and paid retroactively for the benefit week ending (BWE) August 1, 2020, through September 5th 2020.

 - Your weekly benefit amount must be $100 from existing UI programs.

 - You must certify that you are unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19.

 How long does it take to receive benefits?

 On average, it takes about 21 days for a person to receive benefits from the time they apply and qualify.
 Some people receive benefits sooner and for some it might take a little more time (retroactive payments are in place)